borgesis95/home-library/client/README.md

   <br>
 - _Split up your bookshelf in shelf_: Before to insert book into your library, you have to add shelf.
   <br>
 - _Add book_: Push book on selected shelf/library typing ISBN and some details or (if you don't find book via ISBN), you can add book manually (typing, ISBN,Author, title...).
+If you already have a list of excel saved on your disk, you can import it (following a template)
   <br>

 - _Book's list_ : Look and filters all your books .
 You choose between two diffeent views : Grid or Cards.